renevinaya/hanzihua/README.md

 ## How does it work?
 I am using Pleco to learn Chinese.
 It also has a flash card module, which stores my learning progress in a sqlite3 database.
-This database is backed up by my home server Raspberry Pi.
+This database is backed up to AWS S3.
 So, the hanzihua downloads this file monthly and creates pages for the 31 words with the lowest score.
 The page is switched daily.

 ## What does hanzihua mean?